 Smooth almond butter gives these paleo chocolate cookies a satisfying, chewy texture.
 You can substitute any other nut or seed butter you prefer.
 Pumpkin seed butter is perfect for a nut-free version of these cookies.
 Regardless of which type of nut or seed butter you choose, just make sure it doesn’t contain any added sugar or salt.

 These paleo cookies are sweetened with maple syrup.
 You can substitute other liquid sweeteners such as agave if you prefer.

 I used dark chocolate chips in this recipe but chopped dark chocolate works too (or any other type of chocolate that suits your taste and dietary preferences is fine).

 Coconut flour gives these paleo cookies a nice texture.
 I don’t recommend substituting any other type of flour in this recipe because coconut flour is far more absorbent than other flours.

 How to make them

-These cookies are really quick and easy to make.
-Start by preheating the oven to 375 degrees Fahrenheit, then add all of the ingredients to a mixing bowl.
+Start by preheating the oven to 375 degrees Fahrenheit, then add the almond butter, maple syrup, vanilla extract, unsweetened cocoa powder, salt, vinegar, baking soda, coconut flour, and vegan chocolate chips to a mixing bowl.